hessam-kk/FoodLog/bot/README.md

 - `30 11 * * *` — **lunch** reminder at 15:00 Tehran
 - `30 18 * * *` — **dinner** reminder at 22:00 Tehran

-It lists all `chat:*` keys from KV, skips chats that aren't linked to a family, loads each family once from the FoodLog API, and picks a message per chat: a **log nudge** when the slot's meal is empty, a **vote nudge** (with a button per unrated food) when the meal is logged but the member hasn't rated every food, and **no message** when the meal is logged and fully rated by that member.
+It lists all `chat:*` keys from KV, skips chats that aren't linked to a family, loads each family once from the FoodLog API, and picks a message per chat: a **log nudge** when the slot's meal is empty, a **vote nudge** (with a button per food) when the meal is logged but that chat's member hasn't voted yet, and **no message** when the member already voted.
 To run locally with `wrangler dev`, add `--test-scheduled` and trigger the handler with:

 ```bash
 curl "http://127.0.0.1:8788/__scheduled?cron=30+11+*+*+*"